jeffpar/basicdos/preview/part3/README.md

 because if you want to echo something else, well, BASIC already has a command for that: `PRINT`.

-You can also treat the batch file exactly like a BASIC file, with commands like `LOAD BD1.BAT`, `LIST`, and `RUN`.

 Variables, including function definitions, remain in memory after a batch file (or BASIC program) has been run.
 So the ADD function defined by **BD1.BAT** is still available, and can be used by any BASIC command or expression typed